 While your experience is useful, it’s just as important to highlight skills.
 Figure out which hard and soft skills are needed for the job and focus on them throughout your resume.
 Remember, the goal is to convince the prospective employer or hiring manager that you’re the best candidate for the job.
 Doing that will diminish any potential for age discrimination when you’re applying for jobs.

 "Desirable skills" will vary based on industry and position, but check out advice on our post about tailoring your resume for more ideas.

 8. Focus on value

 What do employers want?
 Obviously, they want value.
 They need a team filled with people who can add value to their companies.
 You should emphasize your value-added prospects by highlighting specific accomplishments you’ve had in other jobs.
 Moreover, link those achievements to real numbers that demonstrate the value you brought to your jobs.
 In this case, the bigger the number, the more impressive you look

 9. Be flexible on salary

 Finally, prepare to be flexible on salary.
-Even if the job listing asks you to include salary expectations, be sure to leave it open to negotiation.
+Even if the job listing asks you to include salary expectations on your resume, be sure to leave it open to negotiation.
 Allow the employer the opportunity to discover your potential value first, and everything else will fall into place.